| | | | | |

 Loading products...

 The real strength of the R5 is the complete package.
 Users consistently report that the Moza bundle approach eliminates compatibility worries and provides a cohesive setup out of the box.
-The pin-based quick release is robust with zero play – something Fanatec should take note of, given their QR1 issues.
+The pin-based quick release is solid with zero play.
+Fanatec addressed their previous QR1 issues with the QR2 system in 2024, which now offers similar reliability.
 The included ES steering wheel is basic but functional, with enough buttons for essential controls.

 Moza Pit House software